Cohomological obstructions to equivariant unirationality: Del Pezzo surfaces

 \begin{theo} Let $X$ be a del Pezzo surface with a regular generically free action of a finite group $G$.
-Assume that $X$ is $G$-minimal and that $\mathrm{Am}^3(X,H)\neq 0$, for some $H\subset G$.
+Assume that $\mathrm{Am}^3(X,H)\neq 0$, for some $H\subset G$.
 Then, up to isomorphism, one of the following holds: \begin{enumerate} \item[1.] $X$ is the cubic surface given by

 and $G$ contains $H=C_3^3$ generated by

 \item[2.] $X$ is a del Pezzo surface of degree 2 given by

 and $G$ contains one of the following $H$: \begin{enumerate} \item $\mathrm{Q}_8$ generated by